Barbigha Assembly constituency

-170 Barbigha Assembly constituency is one of 243 legislative assembly constituencies of legislative assembly of Bihar.
+Barbigha is one of 243 legislative assembly constituencies of legislative assembly of Bihar.
 It is part of Nawada Lok Sabha constituency.
-It is home constituency of Bihar's first chief minister Shri Krishna Singh.
+It is the home constituency of Bihar's first chief minister Shri Krishna Singh.

 Overview

 Barbigha Constituency comprises CD Blocks Barbigha and Shekhopursarai; Gram Panchayats: Gaway, Audhe, Pain, Lodipur, Kosra, Kusumbha, Kare, Hathiyawan, Mehus & Katari of Sheikhpura CD Block.